Are you a parent of a baby, toddler, or preschool age child? Are you looking for:

 - A place where your child can explore toys, do art, hear stories, sing songs, and make friends?
 (And use up some energy on a cold winter day?)

 - A fun activity to do with your child where they learn new skills and you get new ideas?

 - Opportunities to meet other families and build community?

 - Expert advice and research-based information about parenting and child development?

 - Support from professionals and parents for the challenges of life with a little one?

 You can find all these great opportunities in one place!

-In the Seattle area, our community colleges sponsor parent education programs, including parent-child programs and cooperative preschools, which are a fabulous resource for families.
+In the Seattle area, all our community colleges sponsor parent education programs, including parent-child programs and cooperative preschools, which are a fabulous resource for families.
 For children, classes offer hands-on learning, discovery and play.
 For adults, they offer on-going education on all topics related to parenting, plus connections to other parents.

 What is the children’s experience like?

 The programs are play-based, because research shows children learn best through hands-on exploration in places where they feel safe and free to explore.
 Each classroom has several stations around the room, with developmentally appropriate activities to help kids build the skills they need.
 Children are encouraged to move around and explore at their own pace.
 In parent-child programs (aka “mommy and me classes”) for babies and toddlers, parents play along with their children.
 In co-op preschools, parents drop-off some days and on other days work in the classroom.
 Activities vary by age, but might include: